macastrogimenez/MyPPCPRepo/Assigment1/exercise01/textual_answers_exercises01.md

 The program is correct because the critical section of the code is properly synchronized, ensuring that the printing of "-" and "|" is done in a thread-safe manner.
 This prevents any interleaving issues and guarantees the expected output.

+## Exercise 1.3

+### Exercise 1.3.1

+Done - the name of the file is SafeCounterThreads2Covid.java and executes as required.

+### Exercise 1.3.2

+The program runs in the following way:

+- The counter is an AtomicInteger, which guarantees that each increment (getAndIncrement()) is atomic—no increments are lost, even if two threads try to increment at the same time.
+- The ReentrantLock ensures that only one thread at a time can enter the critical section where the counter is incremented and printed.
+This prevents race conditions and guarantees that the counter never exceeds MAX_PEOPLE_COVID.
+- Both threads (turnstile1 and turnstile2) run a loop, each trying to increment the counter up to PEOPLE times, but the lock and atomic counter ensure that the total never exceeds 15000.

+The combination of atomic operations and locking guarantees that all increments are counted and the final result is always correct, regardless of thread scheduling or interleaving.